BarakAharoni/SecurityArticles/README.md

 # Security-Writups
-Thie repository can uses as a guidence to Security Researchers who wants to specialize in Reverse-Engineers and Malware-Analysis.
+Thie repository can uses as a guidence to Security Researchers who wants to specializes in Reverse-Engineers and Malware-Analysis.

 ## File Formats and Topics
 * PE